"There is one thing stronger than all the armies of the

 Dr. Gunnar Dybwad later noted, "What Governor Youngdahl had to say was indeed prophetic.
 He was at least two decades ahead of the times."
 At this conference, the National Association of Parents and Friends of Retarded Children was formed.
 The primary goal of the Association was to promote "the general welfare of the mentally retarded of all ages everywhere: at home, in the community, in institutions, and in public, private, and religious groups."

 Prior to this time, people with mental retardation had no one to speak on their behalf.
-Now, parents were organizing and assuming leadership roles, and telling professionals, "We speak for our sons and daughters."
-Other national organizations were also started at this time, including the United Cerebral Palsy Association and the Muscular Dystrophy Association.
+Now, parents were organizing and assuming leadership roles, and telling professionals, "We speak for our sons and daughters."Building on this momentum, other national organizations were started.
+In 1949, the United Cerebral Palsy Association was founded by parents of children with cerebral palsy and, in 1950, the Muscular Dystrophy Association was founded by families who had personal connections to muscular dystrophy.

 Reasons Why Parents Organized